OpenZeppelin/koba/README.md

 ## Installation

-To install `koba` to you machine, just run `cargo install koba`.
-To compile solidity code, `koba` requires `solc` to be installed and available through the command line.
+To install `koba` on your machine, just run `cargo install koba`.
+Compiling Solidity code with `koba` requires `solc` to be installed and available through the command line.

 You can also use `koba` as a library by adding it to your project using `cargo add koba`.

 ## Usage

-You can use the command line interface in two ways: the `generate` and the `deploy` commands.
+You can use the command-line interface in two ways: the `generate` and the `deploy` commands.

 ### `koba generate`